blay/minimal-mistakes/_posts/2013-06-21-Piracy,-Code-and-Law.markdown

 ---
 layout: post
 title: Piracy, Code and Law
 summary: Presentation about control, code, immaterialization and law and piracy as the disturbance of the flow of control.
-categories: english notswedish tldr
+tags: english notswedish tldr
-tags: phd event
 image:
  feature: harbour_narrow.jpg
 ---

 <section id="table-of-contents" class="toc">